sarahbaker/www.bakertunes.com/pages/soulsongs/index.md

 <div class="script-font large-script-text">Music speaks more intimately than words.</div>

-All of us are unique and experience special moments in our lives.
-Significant times are always enriched by music.

-Emotions and images are woven through music and find connection with the deepest parts of our souls.
+We all experience unique moments in our lives.
+Music beautifully enriches these significant times through weaving emotions and images together in a way words can't express.

 **Soul Songs** are solo piano pieces, composed especially for you.
 Your unique Soul Song captures what words cannot fully express.

+When I compose for others, I communicate feelings and sentiment by drawing on my rich musical experience and heritage.
+I transpose thoughts into melody and harmony.
+As the music emerges and I search for the perfect chords and notes that add colour and life, my piece connects with the individual and tells their story.

 Soul Songs reflect the person they are written for, to mark special moments in life such as the birth of a new baby, a special birthday, or the loss of someone close.
 Sometimes, a Soul Song is created specially for a person — just for you, or as a gift for a friend or family member.

-Music captures something unique, and significant events are beautifully enhanced by special music.
+Music connects with the deepest parts of our soul.

 ## How does it work?